The Explore Program (EXP): An Undeclared Advising Program

 There are a number of great websites connecting majors to careers.
 You can take a bottom-up approach (look at particular majors and how they connect to careers) or a top-down approach (look at particular careers and see what majors usually enter them).

-The Office of Career Services teamed up with the folks at Handshake to bring you a new experience in searching for jobs, internships, and mentors.
+The Career Development Center teamed up with the folks at Handshake to bring you a new experience in searching for jobs, internships and mentors.
 You can access your Handshake profile from any computer or mobile device.
-Learn more.

 - The Occupational Outlook Handbook (maintained by the U.S. Department of Labor)

 - What can I do with this major?

 Contact the Office of Academic Services & Advising to discuss options and strategies for selecting your major.